MaelCravero/conf-pattern-matching/slides/slides.md

 ### Static type, dynamic type

-Depending on the context, an object can have multiple types.
-We differentiate its **static type**, its type at compile-time within a specific context, from its **dynamic type**, the type with which it is created which can be accessed at run-time.
+Depending on the context, an object can have multiple types:
+- A **static type**, its type at compile-time within a specific context
+- A **dynamic type**, the type with which it is created which can be accessed at run-time.

 \pause

 The dynamic type of an object can be accessed through **virtual methods**.
-This is the basis of patterns like visitors (which we won't talk about).

 \vfill
 #### Example